elixir-lang/elixir/lib/elixir/pages/mix-and-otp/dynamic-supervisor.md

 # Supervising dynamic children

-We have now successfully defined our supervisor which is automatically started (and stopped) as part of our application lifecycle.
+We have now successfully defined our supervisor which is automatically started (and stopped) as part of our application life cycle.

 Remember, however, that our `KV.Registry` is both linking (via `start_link`) and monitoring (via `monitor`) bucket processes in the `handle_cast/2` callback: